RasmussenLab/pimms/README.md

 pip install -e /path/to/cloned/folder
 ```

-> Currently there are only notebooks and script under `bin`, but shared functionality will be added under `vaep` folder-package: This can then be imported using `import vaep`.
+> Currently there are only notebooks and script under `project/bin`,
+> but shared functionality will be added under `vaep` folder-package: This can
+> then be imported using `import vaep`.

+## Imputation
+- imputation of data is done based on the standard variation: Random samples are
+  drawn from a (standard?) normal distribution with mean `\mu=mean_protein - c * sd_protein`
+- adapted scripts from Annelaura are under `vaep/imputation.py`

 ## PRIDE
-Using [bioservices](https://bioservices.readthedocs.io/en/master/) to access PRIDE dataset [RESTful API](https://www.ebi.ac.uk/pride/ws/archive/#!/project) from the command line.
+Using [bioservices](https://bioservices.readthedocs.io/en/master/) to access PRIDE
+dataset [RESTful API](https://www.ebi.ac.uk/pride/ws/archive/#!/project) from the command line.

 Alternatives are Downloading project files using
 - an [FTP server](ftp://ftp.pride.ebi.ac.uk/pride/data/archive).
 Submitted data is ordered by `<year>/<month>/<project-id>`, e.g. `ftp://ftp.pride.ebi.ac.uk/pride/data/archive/2019/11/PXD012110/`.
 Accessible using [scp]() or python [`ftplib`](https://docs.python.org/3.7/library/ftplib.html) - module